Theory of quantum error mitigation for non-Clifford gates: Characterizing Noisy Gates

 where $a$, $r$, $\omega$ and $\delta$ are given by Eq.~\eqref{eq:params_to_PTM}, and the coefficient $m_i$ describes the measurement errors, as introduced at the start of Sec.~\ref{sec:learning}.
 (Cf. the equivalent expression for cycle benchmarking in Eq.~\eqref{eq:exp_decay}.)
 Note that SPAM errors only affect the amplitude of this decaying sinusoid.
 We can therefore estimate its decay rate, frequency and phase in a SPAM-robust way by fitting the tuples $(d, \hat{\mu})$ to $d \mapsto A r^d \cos(\omega d - \delta)$ and extracting $r$, $\omega$ and $\delta$, respectively.
 We can then solve Eq.~\eqref{eq:params_to_PTM} for the underlying PTM elements to get:

 which do not depend on the amplitude $A$.
-The procedure is summarized in Fig.~\ref{fig:learning_sequences}b.
+The procedure is illustrated numerically in Fig.~\ref{fig:PTB} and summarized in Fig.~\ref{fig:learning_sequences}b.

-The expectation values from this scheme concentrate as desired, i.e., $\Delta \rightarrow 0$ in the weak-noise limit (see Appendix~\ref{secA:concentration} of \cite{SM}).
+The expectation values from this scheme concentrate as desired, i.e., $\Delta \rightarrow 0$ in the noiseless limit (see Appendix~\ref{secA:concentration}).
 Unfortunately, the steps above only give us products $\green{\boldsymbol{G}_{ij} \boldsymbol{G}_{ji}}$ of Type 3 elements, rather than their isolated values.
-While there are partial workarounds \footnote{One can interleave single-qubit Cliffords between the noisy gates \cite{chen:2023}.}, we suspect this is a fundamental limitation like the CB ``degeneracy'' arising in the Clifford case \cite{chen:2023}.
-If so, one could rely on similar approximations here to isolate the Type 3 elements, e.g., assume that $\green{\boldsymbol{G}_{ij}} = -\green{\boldsymbol{G}_{ji}}$ as in the weak-noise limit.
+While there are partial workarounds\footnote{One can interleave single-qubit Cliffords between the noisy gates, for instance \cite{chen:2023}.}, we suspect this is a fundamental limitation like the CB ``degeneracy'' arising in the Clifford case \cite{chen:2023}.
+If so, one could rely on similar approximations here to isolate the Type 3 elements, e.g., assume that $\green{\boldsymbol{G}_{ij}} = -\green{\boldsymbol{G}_{ji}}$ as in the noiseless limit.

-There is one remaining issue with this scheme: the measurement results are highly sensitive to the decay rate and oscillation frequency, $r$ and $\omega$ respectively, but not to the phase $\delta$ (see Appendix~\ref{secA:sensitivity} of \cite{SM}).
+There is one remaining issue with this scheme: the measurement results are highly sensitive to the decay rate and oscillation frequency, $r$ and $\omega$ respectively, but not to the phase $\delta$ (see Appendix~\ref{secA:sensitivity}).
 Intuitively, a small change in $r$ or $\omega$ leads to a big change in $\mu$ at large depths, as quantified by $\partial \mu /\partial r$ and $\partial \mu /\partial \omega$.
 In contrast, a small change in $\delta$ only produces a small offset in $\mu$ regardless of the depth.
 In other words, the phase is typically harder to fit precisely than the other two parameters.
 This is a minor issue for Type 3 elements, since $\delta \approx 0$ for weak noise, and Eq.~\eqref{eq:type3_prod} only depends on $\delta$ to order $O(\delta^2)$.
 However, Eqs.~\eqref{eq:G_ii} and \eqref{eq:G_jj} both depend on it more strongly, namely to order $O(\delta)$, so our inability to precisely fit $\delta$ can lead to poor estimates of Type 2 elements ($\blue{\boldsymbol{G}_{ii}}$ and $\blue{\boldsymbol{G}_{jj}}$) using this method.
 We therefore introduce one final scheme to more accurately estimate these latter elements.